netgabo/cyclos/README.md

 [13]: https://f-droid.org/badge/get-it-on.png
 [14]: https://f-droid.org/packages/net.khertan.forrunners/

+## Roadmap

+After a long pause in development of the application, i got some time to improve, update and fix issues.

+- [ ] Fix Android 9 compatibilities issues
+- [ ] Release a more recent release which accept different type of session (Run/Cycling/...)

 ## Contribute

 ###  Translations
 All translation are located in www/js/app.js
 The best way is to fork ForRunners, create a new repo, translate it to your language and then make a pull request.